paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Classic single post page](/images/hugo_themes/classic_single_post.png#center)](/images/hugo_themes/classic_single_post.png)

-Text with fixed width, a sign of a good taste.
+Text with a fixed width, a sign of good taste.
 However, minimalism means there is no Disqus support out of the box.
-Formatting is what you could name "plain", nothing special, but everything on its place – well-balanced and very solid.
+Formatting is what you could name "plain", nothing special, but everything in its place – well-balanced and excellent.

 ---